 Through the museum’s omission of any mention of working-class existence you’ll begin to understand the simmering resentments which fuelled the class struggle that climaxed with the Spanish Civil War.

 I feature this spot as a location in my novel, After Goya.

-Another good reason to visit this curious museum is the courtyard and café – a lovely spot to chill out with an iced-coffee and a good book.
+Another good reason to visit this curious museum is the courtyard and café – a lovely spot to chill out in spring and summer with an iced-coffee and a good book.

 FREE admission on Sundays after 3pm.